leondutoit/pg-need-to-know/notes.md

 - replace group_list with a groups view
 - add informational views in http api overview, with explanations
 - only allow data_owners to insert into tables, update model
+- move functions into ntk - which should not be exopsed to the api
+- expose audit logs to data owners and admin via RLS